Can you bleach dyed black hair? It can be a tricky process, but with the proper knowledge and care it’s possible.

 Mix the Bleach Properly

 The next step in bleaching dyed black hair is mixing the bleach solution according to package instructions.
-Usually, 1 part bleach powder with 2 part developer (20/30 vol).
+Usually, 1 part bleach powder with the 2-part developer (20/30 vol).
 Make sure to use quality products.

 Apply the Bleaching Solution

-Now that you have everything prepared, begin applying small sections of bleach at a time onto dry strands of hair using an applicator brush or comb for even coverage from root to tip all over your head (or just on certain areas).
+Now that you have everything prepared, begin applying small sections of dry hair with bleach using an applicator brush or comb for even coverage from root to tip all over your head (or just on certain areas).

 Condition Hair After Bleaching